Erasmus+

 - the reason for the host institution selection

-- what the content of the work placement will be and why – direct relation to the student’s field of study
+- what the content of the traineeship will be and why

 The application is assessed by a three-member committee consisting of international programme coordinators from CZS.
-During the selection process the year of study, study results of the applicant, and number of previous study or work placements at MU is taken into consideration.

 Top ▲